itsadi08/-8-Weeks-SQL-Challenge/Case Study #2 - Pizza Runner/readme.md

  <br>

- * Insights into customer preferences and ordering patterns at the restaurant.
+ * Insights into customer preferences and ordering patterns at the restaurant:

       * ```Meatlover_pizzas``` are more ```popular``` than vegetarian pizzas, with 75% of total orders being for meatlovers.